Tonka12345/re-GeLaCo/README.md

 ### 6.4 Reading the result

-The deliverable is the **final Pareto archive** in the milestone file — `milestone-5h.txt` for the 5h variant, `milestone.txt` for the 72h variant.
+The deliverable is the **final Pareto archive** in the milestone file — `milestone-5h.txt` for the 5h variant, `milestone-full.txt` for the full variant.
 ECF uses `MOFitnessMin` with negated objectives, so the two values stored per individual are `(-similarity, -compression)`.
 Flip both signs to recover the paper's Fig. 3 orientation: similarity on the y-axis, compression on the x-axis.